-Victory Global Trustee Company Limited is owned as to 20%, 20%, 20%, 20% and 20% by Victory Financial Group Company Limited, Mr. Ko Yuen Kwan, Mr. Chiu, Mr. Chan Pui Chuen and Mr. Yeung Tak Kuen, respectively.
+Victory Global Trustee Company Limited is owned as to 20%, 20%, 20% and 20% by Victory Financial Group Company Limited, Mr. Ko Yuen Kwan, Mr. Chiu and Mr. Chan Pui Chuen, respectively.
 Since Victory Financial Group Company Limited is owned as to 70.53% by Ms. Kou, who is a Director of our Company, Victory Financial Group Company Limited is a connected person pursuant to the GEM Listing Rules.
-Mr. Ko Yuen Kwan is a former director of Victory (Nominees) and Victory VC Asset Management, Mr. Chiu and Mr. Chan Pui Chuen are Directors of our Company, they are therefore connected persons pursuant to the GEM Listing Rules.
-Mr. Yeung Tak Kuen is one of our Controlling Shareholders.
+Mr. Ko Yuen Kwan is a former director of Victory (Nominees) and

+Victory VC Asset Management, Mr. Chiu and Mr. Chan Pui Chuen are Directors of our Company, they are therefore connected persons pursuant to the GEM Listing Rules.
 Since Victory Global Trustee Company Limited is owned by the connected persons of our Company, it is considered as a connected person of our Company.